i2p/i2p.www/i2p2www/spec/proposals/134-gost.rst

 ======

 GOST R 34.10 uses standard ellicptic curve with own parameters sets.
-Existsing groups's math can be reused
+Existing groups's math can be reused.
 However signing and verification is different and must be implemented.
 See RFC: https://www.rfc-editor.org/rfc/rfc7091.txt
 GOST R 34.10 is supposed to work together with GOST R 34.11 hash.